loganmc10/openshift-edge-installer/edge/README.md

 ```
 installManifestsFolder: install_manifests
 ```
-As well as a path to a folder containing scripts to be executed after the cluster installation is complete.
-The KUBECONFIG environment variable will already be set to communicate with the new cluster during the execution of these scripts
+Finally, you can set a path to a folder containing scripts to be executed after the cluster installation is complete.
+The KUBECONFIG environment variable will already be set to communicate with the new cluster during the execution of these scripts.
+The scripts in this folder need to have executable permission:
 ```
 postInstallScriptsFolder: post_scripts
 ```